SethBling/PBChance/README.md

 **It displays E# no times found / too many failure attempts in S# [Segment name]*

 PBChance can't find historical times.
 This can in certain circumstances happen, if the Setting "Only consider splits, which are faster than {best Split x X percent" is set too low.
-Please set it to a higher number, eg. 200%.
+Please set it to a higher number, >120%.
 Skip the newest attempts should be set to 0.